 Channel coding is based on rate-1/3 Turbo coding and is complemented by Hybrid-ARQ with soft combining to handle decoding errors at the receiver side.
 Data modulation supports QPSK, 16QAM, and 64QAM for both the downlink and the uplink.
+In downlink, 256QAM is supported.

-The E-UTRA supports bandwidths from approximately 1.4 MHz to 100 MHz, yielding peak data rates up to roughly 3 Gbit/s in the downlink and 1.5 Gbit/s in the uplink.
-Carrier aggregation, i.e. the simultaneous transmission of multiple component carriers in parallel to/from the same terminal, is used to support bandwidths larger than 20 MHz.
+The E-UTRA supports bandwidths from approximately 1.4 MHz to 100 MHz, yielding peak data rates up to roughly 4 Gbit/s in the downlink and 1.5 Gbit/s in the uplink.
+Carrier aggregation, i.e. the simultaneous transmission of multiple component carriers in parallel to/from the same terminal/eNB, is used to support bandwidths larger than 20 MHz.
 Component carriers do not have to be contiguous in frequency and can even be located in different frequency bands in order to enable exploitation of fragmented spectrum allocations by means of spectrum aggregation.
-Carrier Aggregation has been further enhanced in Rel-11 to support additional deployment scenarios.
-The enhancements include the possibility to aggregate TDD bands with different uplink-downlink configurations in different bands as well as the functionality to support multiple timing advancements.
+Carrier Aggregation supports the functionality to aggregate TDD bands with different uplink and downlink allocations as well as the functionality to support multiple timing advancements.
+Carrier Aggregation also supports to aggregate FDD and TDD component carriers.
+Dual Connectivity allows aggregating component carriers of different eNBs that are connected via a non-ideal backhaul over the X2 interface..

 Channel-dependent scheduling in both the time and frequency domains is supported for both downlink and uplink with the base-station scheduler being responsible for (dynamically) selecting the transmission resource as well as the data rate.
 The basic operation is dynamic scheduling, where the base-station scheduler takes a decision for each 1 ms Transmission Time Interval (TTI), but there is also a possibility for semi-persistent scheduling.
 Semi-persistent scheduling enables transmission resources and data rates to be semi-statically allocated to a given User Equipment (UE) for a longer time period than one TTI to reduce the control-signalling overhead.
+For better uplink coverage, TTI bundling allows UEs to transmit in 4 consecutive TTIs.

 Multi-antenna transmission schemes are an integral part of this radio interface.
 Multi-antenna precoding with dynamic rank adaptation supports both spatial multiplexing (single-user MIMO) and beam-forming.
 Spatial multiplexing with up to eight layers in the downlink and four layers in the uplink is supported.
 Multi-user MIMO, where multiple users are assigned the same time-frequency resources, is also supported.
 Finally, transmit diversity based on Space-Frequency Block Coding (SFBC) or a combination of SFBC and Frequency Switched Transmit Diversity (FSTD) is supported.
 Coordinated MultiPoint (CoMP) operation is also supported, where multiple transmission points or reception points are coordinated in their transmission or reception respectively.
+The coordinated transmission points can belong to the same cell, to different cells of the same eNB or to different cells of different eNBs.
+A discovery reference signal can be used to identify transmission points or cells for CoMP and/or Carrier aggregation operation.

 Inter-cell interference coordination (ICIC), where neighbour cells exchange information aiding the scheduling in order to reduce interference, is supported.
 ICIC can be used for homogenous deployments with non-overlapping cells of similar transmission power, as well as for heterogeneous deployments where a higher-power cell overlays one or several lower-power nodes.
-In order to increase the potential of cell range expansion, Rel-11 added functionality for terminal-side interference mitigation of reference and synchronization signals as well as the broadcast channel.
+In order to increase the potential of cell range expansion, functionality for terminal-side interference mitigation of reference and synchronization signals as well as the broadcast channel exists.
+A terminal-side mitigation of inter-cell interference caused by the data channel is supported with network assistance.
+A network-side interference mitigation technique is supported, which is based on the ability to turn on and off secondary cells.